-b.
+c.
 GMO's voting processes

-GMO has engaged Institutional Shareholder Services Group, Inc. ("ISS") as its proxy voting agent to:
+GMO has engaged ISS as its proxy voting agent to:

 - Research and make voting recommendations or, for matters for which GMO has so delegated, to make the voting determinations; - Ensure that proxies are voted and submitted in a timely manner; - Handle other administrative functions of proxy voting; - Maintain records of proxy statements received in connection with proxy votes and provide copies of such proxy statements promptly upon request; - Maintain records of votes cast; and - Provide recommendations with respect to proxy voting matters in general.